What could go wrong

 ConcernWeak answerStrong answer

-Node pressureFast blocks sound good.Independent operators can run nodes, APIs, explorers, and indexers without relying on one provider.
+Node pressureFast blocks sound good.Many separate operators run nodes, APIs, explorers, and indexers.
+No one provider sits in the middle.

-Security budgetPrice or enthusiasm will solve it.Fees, demand, value, and mining economics keep enough hash power securing the network over time.
+Security budgetPrice or enthusiasm will solve it.Fees, demand, value, and mining pay for enough hash power to keep the network safe over time.

-DemandLow fees make apps possible.People use apps repeatedly because the app solves a job better with Kaspa than with a normal server.
+DemandLow fees make apps possible.People come back to an app because it does the job better on Kaspa than on a normal server.

 RiskWhat would answer it?

-DeFi claims get ahead of custody and oracle reality.Audited custody rules, real wallet signing, oracle design, liquidation rules, and accepted settlement evidence.
+DeFi claims get ahead of custody and oracles.Audited custody rules and real wallet signing.
+An oracle design, liquidation rules, and settlement that gets accepted.

-Based-app language becomes too abstract.Concrete products where app state is anchored to Kaspa ordering, proofs, settlement, or exits.
+Based-app language becomes too abstract.Real products where app state is tied to Kaspa ordering, proofs, settlement, or exits.

 What to watch

-For the price and hash-rate version of this risk, read Kaspa price, hash rate, and the mining cycle.
+For the price and hash-rate version, read Kaspa price, hash rate, and the mining cycle.